rxcle/rxindi-support/help.md

 - If the target frame is a QR Code frame, the output is used as new values for the QR Code.
   - Only QR Codes of type Hyperlink and Text are supported.

+If used in a Script Label then the default target frame is the frame on which the Script Label is set.
+A different target frame can still be specified explicitly.

 ## IF (`?`)
 Include/Process all following content and placeholders only if the given expression resolves to a _truthy_ value.
 The `IF` statement starts an implicit _Block_, which ends either at the end of the current Story/Script or at the outermost matching `END` (`.`) or `ELSE` (`:`) statement.